At Least 5 Dead as Tornadoes Move Through Alabama, Georgia

 First lady Jill Biden postponed a trip to Birmingham and Jasper, Alabama, that she had planned for Friday because of the severe weather, her office said in a news release.

 “Thinking of everyone in Alabama and all of those impacted by the severe weather across the South tonight.
 My prayers are with the grieving families.
-Please stay safe,” Biden wrote on Twitter.
+Please stay safe,” Biden tweeted late Thursday.

 Earlier, Alabama Gov. Kay Ivey issued an emergency declaration for 46 counties, and officials opened shelters in and around Birmingham.